 Fast forward a few weeks, and guess what?
 My sister caught my father glued to his phone, reliving the trip through a million videos.
 With their constant filming, it turns out the teens had taken so many photos and videos of the trip.
 There he was, a goofy grin plastered on his face, a reminder that this reunion was more than just a beach trip.
 It was a celebration of family, of togetherness, of creating memories that transcend generations.

-Boracay, once a place of wild adventures, became a symbol of something much bigger – the power of bringing everyone together, from toddlers to grandparents, under the warm embrace of the sun and the endless blue horizon.
+Boracay, once a place of carefree adventures, became a symbol of something much bigger – the power of bringing everyone together, from toddlers to grandparents, under the warm embrace of the sun and the endless blue horizon.

 By Issa